SenselessTaste/ChatGPT_Python_integration/README.md

 This project is tested in Python 3.11.4 64-bit

-Maybe not compatible with older versions.
+Possibly not compatible with older versions.

-Download the repository as .zip, extract it to your folder, and after installation of requirements.txt run examples.
+Download the repository as .zip, extract it to your folder, and after installation of requirements.txt run test examples.

-Installation of requirements.txt:
+Installation requirements.txt:
     Open project folder location in PowerShell:

         PS C:\Users\Ivor-Virtual> cd "PATH_TO_ChatGPT_Python_integration"   # (optional, only if not already located in the project folder)